 Do the dogs have treats or chew bones during daycare?

 No. We do not allow food of any kind in the play rooms.
-Some dogs are food aggressive, so this would not be safe.

 Does my dog get fed during his/her daycare visit?

 Most of our daycare clients eat meals at home before and/or after daycare.
 However, if any dog needs a meal while here, we are happy to feed them during the mid-day nap time.
 Please bring the food, pre-measured, in a container or baggie with your dog’s name on it.
 Drop off the food at the Front Desk at time of check-in.